 This was the strongest segment of the film.
 Managing to be both touching and horrific in an all too relatable way.
 It was also nice to see Tony Todd playing a sympathetic character for a change.
 Tom Colley certainly deserves more chances to direct based on this.

 The fourth and final segment “Warren” is a return to horror.
-Warren (Samm Levine, Freaks and Geeks) is the is killed by a hit and run driver.
+Warren (Samm Levine, Freaks and Geeks) is killed by a hit and run driver.
 Finding out as a result that he can’t die, he looks for revenge.

 Jon Dabach, who wrote the script, directed this one.
 A familiar plot interestingly executed it probably would have been better as the third story.
 It suffers by comparison.

-Immortal lacks a wraparound story, the only connections between the segments is the concept of immortality and writer Dabach.
+Immortal lacks a wraparound story, the only connection between the segments is the concept of immortality and writer Dabach.
 The end result is that it feels like four separate shorts thrown together rather than a more traditional anthology.

 Also, since Immortal is both the film’s title and theme, the episodes come somewhat pre-spoiled in some cases.
 It probably would have played better with a different title.
 And a poster that didn’t give the film’s secrets away.

-Immortal is available on demand from Stonecutter/DifferentDuckFilms.
+Immortal is available on-demand from Stonecutter/DifferentDuckFilms.
 You can check the Different Ducks Facebook Page for more information.